 2. Everything Has To Be Done According To Their Schedule

-If they are the kind of person who always gets angry over the slightest change in their plans, they may be a little bit controlling.
+If they are the kind of person who always gets angry over the slightest change in their plans and show signs of intolerance and rigidity, they may be a little bit controlling.
 If they have to have everything in their home in their correct place, as well as have everything done exactly the way that they want it, they might be a control freak.

 3. They Don’t Delegate

 Control freaks are extremely poor at delegation.
 They have a very hard time delegating tasks.
 They will try to do everything by themselves unless it gets absolutely impossible for them to do it.
 They think that they are the only qualified one to do something – and that they are the only person who can do it perfectly.
 They have trust issues.
 They think that any delegated task will not be done to their satisfaction, regardless of the expertise of the person who does it.

 If they are compelled to delegate something, they will go over it thoroughly, trying to find mistakes.
 If they manage to find a single mistake, they will criticize whoever did the task – and sometimes quite harshly – and overhype their own importance.
 They may often say things like, “It seems like I am the only one in this entire office who can get anything done.”